Cotidie/STEADY/Network/Fundamentals/01 OSI Model.md

     - response is faster as all the required info is already recorded

 ## Question
-| How does port forwarding work while router is a Layer 3 device?
+**| How does port forwarding work while router is a Layer 3 device?**
-:
+: Port forwarding is managed by NAT router that maps external ip:port to internal ip:port.